 The name '48' was used by the Locomobile Company to signify their six-cylinder engines that were originally rated at 48 horsepower.
 The first Model 48 was introduced in 1911 and remained in production until 1924.
 At this point, horsepower had skyrocketed to just over 100.
 When it was first introduced it was a marvel both aesthetically and mechanically.
 By the mid-1920s it had begun to show its age.
-Sales reflected and as a result the company was forced to increase their price.
+Sales reflected and as a result, the company was forced to increase its price.

-Owned by elite members of upper East Coast aristocracy like Vanderbilt, Wanamaker, Melon, Gould and Governor Cox of Massachusetts, and prestigious members of the West like Tom Mix, Charlie Chaplin and Cecil B. DeMille, the Locomobile Model 48 was one of the most expensive and elegant automobiles ever manufactured in the United States.
+During the mid-1910s, the Company experimented with custom coachwork to appeal to their wealthy clients.
+The vehicles were built to customer specifications and created to satisfy their needs and desires.
+The use of accessories by Tiffany Studios was not uncommon for the Locomobile Company at this time.
+By Daniel Vaughan | Oct 2007Owned by elite members of upper East Coast aristocracy like Vanderbilt, Wanamaker, Melon, Gould, and Governor Cox of Massachusetts, and prestigious members of the West like Tom Mix, Charlie Chaplin, and Cecil B. DeMille, the Locomobile Model 48 was one of the most expensive and elegant automobiles ever manufactured in the United States.
 Weighing 3 tons, the six-cylinder Model 48 came arrived on the scene in 1911 and became known as the 'Best Built Car in America'.
-During its eight-year production run the most famous Locomobile was originally priced at $4,800, which would eventually rise to $9,600.
+During its eight-year production run, the most famous Locomobile was originally priced at $4,800, which would eventually rise to $9,600.
 By 1923 the Model 48, advertised as the 'The Exclusive Car for Exclusive People' was in such demand that the automobile was produced at a rate of two per day.

 Locomobile found itself trying to reinstate itself in the premier auto market once again in 1921 after a new board of directors seated themselves at the helm.
 At the Bridgeport plant using overstocked parts, the Model 48 was assembled with engineer Andrew Lawrence Riker making mechanical improvements.
 Unfortunately for the Locomobile Company, Riker left the company in 1921.

 The Locomobile Company named the Series 8, Model '48' to signify their six-cylinder engines that were originally rated at 48 horsepower.
-Introduced in 1911, the '48' would continued in production until 1924 and was constructed of magnesium bronze, aluminum and steel.
+Introduced in 1911, the '48' would continue in production until 1924 and was constructed of magnesium bronze, aluminum, and steel.
 The wheelbase of the Model 48 was nearly 30 inches longer than that of a modern Chevy Suburban.
 Many of the powertrain components were cast in bronze, while the chassis was constructed of chrome-nickel steel.
-The Model 48 would be one of the few luxury automobiles whose production period would span the brass, nickel and chrome eras.
+The Model 48 would be one of the few luxury automobiles whose production period would span the brass, nickel, and chrome eras.
 It was an expensive, old-fashioned vehicle for wealthy, conservative, old-fashioned people.